← Notes

 The deck is not a symptom of the problem.
 It is the problem.
 It is too long to be read by anyone who could kill an initiative.
 It is too vague to be acted on by anyone who could ship one.
 It exists to be referenced, not to be executed against.

-The fastest way to unstick an AI portfolio is to throw the deck out and replace it with one page per initiative, written in plain English, that an executive can read in fifteen minutes and a builder can act on in a week.
+The fastest way to unstick an AI portfolio is to throw the deck out and replace it with one page per initiative, written in plain English, that an executive can read end to end and a builder can act on without further questions.
 A verdict per page.
 An owner per page.
 A date.

 If you have a deck like this, you do not need another strategy session.
 You need someone willing to write the one-pagers and put a verdict on each one.
 That is most of what we do.